PHASE 1 OF 7

 Strengths

-• Makes complex features feel simple and approachable
+• Simplifies complex features into something approachable

 Watch Out For

-Perfectionism under time pressure — may spend too long polishing when "good enough" ships.
+Over-polishing under pressure when "good enough" ships.

-Like a cinematographer — they define how the world sees the project.
+Like a cinematographer: they define how the world sees the project.
 Spot them: they open Figma before VS Code.

 THE PITCHER